GabrielGil/c9-lemp/README.md

 wget -O - https://raw.githubusercontent.com/GabrielGil/c9-lemp/master/install.sh | bash
 ```

-After completing this process your environment will be also provisioned with a
+After completing this process your environment will also be provisioned with a
 simple command to start, stop and restart the whole stack in a brief:

 * `lemp start` // Starts NGINX and PHP
 * `lemp stop`
+* `lemp restart`
+* `lemp status`

 ### Updating

-You can re-run this script as many times as you wish, just in case somting is updated.
+You can re-run this script as many times as you wish, just in case something is updated.

 ### Considerations